 In 2020, Bitcoin generated a 50% return, smashing the 16.5% created from the S&P 500’s growth.
 If you were an investor in Bitcoin, you wouldn’t want those incredible gains to be taxed.
 Luckily, the IRS allows crypto to be held and traded within IRA accounts.
 The only tricky thing is finding a platform that helps you do so.
 Fortunately, Alto offers two different ways to invest in cryptocurrency.

-The first is through our Alto CryptoIRA® platform, which allows you to invest your IRA in 200+ coins, 24/7, through our integration with Coinbase.
+The first is through our Alto CryptoIRA® platform, which allows you to invest your IRA in up to 200+ coins, 24/7, through our integration with Coinbase.

 Believe it or not, farmland has produced some of the most stable returns over the past few decades.
 Why?
 Basic math.
 Demand for food is growing, but the amount of farmland is decreasing as cities and exurbs grow.
 This places a higher value on available land.